thephez/original-evolution-whitepaper/README.md

 Rev: 0, DRAFT

 ## Abstract
-We identify the two main problems of cryptocurrencies as being inherently hard to use and integrate, in
-terms of operating in a way that’s complex to users unfamiliar with cryptocurrency as compared to
-mainstream payment systems and processes in general, and secondly being hard to access and prone
-to a movement of users from fullnodes to semi­trusted, centralized intermediary services due to the lack
-of incentives to run fullnodes as their operating costs increases and due to a network design which
-assumes all users are prepared to operate as a p2p node using non­standard communication protocols
-instead of a Client such as a browser or mobile over a common protocol such as HTTPS.
-To solve the
-problem of usability for end­users and application integrations, we introduce the concept of a blockchain
-Account providing a persistent user­subscription that can add, update and retrieve objects that make it
-easier for Account users to manage and spend their funds and connect with other users, using objects
-such as Contacts, Apps and Orders.
-Users burn Dash when creating the account which forms a
-fee­balance for the Account that users can spend to miners who claim fees for updates to Accounts in
-blocks via a coinbase output.
-For flexibility, we define the objects Accounts can create and update using a
-JSON based schema that provides consensus rules on object validation using programmatic
-implementation of the object protocol from core nodes to web browser clients.
-For scalability, nodes store
-just the hash of the transitions in Account state in blocks and commit the transition data, which is
-essentially notarized in the block, to a parallel storage mechanism that keeps only recent states of an
-Account’s data, with users accessing the current state normally and therefore scaling in relation to the
-total number of end­users rather than the total state transitions on their data, which is also sharded on a
-per­account basis.
-In rare cases that could result in object data loss, such as a mass correlated
-destruction of peers and their data, or if user’s want to restore a past Account state, only a single copy of
-an account state needs to be recovered, for example from a user’s local backup, from a block explorer or
-from an archive service for a fee, which can then be authenticated by validating its hash against the
-blockchain object­state consensus and repopulated into the network.
-This enables an immutable and
-fully durable consensus on the authenticity of objects and their state transition histories with minimal
-impact on blockchain growth, and a fully immutable consensus on object data with a durability level
-maximized in relation to the size of the user­base and the total capacity of the peer­to­peer network, and
-with the collateralized nodes facilitating and storing state transitions rewarded only when they achieve a
-minimum quota of transitions in blocks derived from the total nodes and total Account activity within a
-recent timeframe.
-To solve the problem of decentralized access, we implement a Client protocol that
-enables HTTPS access by Account users via collateralized nodes working in quorums determined using a
-recent block hash, who can update their account within authenticated pseudonymous sessions and verify
-quorum responses using other nodes in the network anonymously as well as gaining full SPV access to
-the payments layer through the HTTPS API.
+We identify the two main problems of cryptocurrencies as being inherently hard to use and integrate, in terms of operating in a way that’s complex to users unfamiliar with cryptocurrency as compared to mainstream payment systems and processes in general, and secondly being hard to access and prone to a movement of users from fullnodes to semi-trusted, centralized intermediary services due to the lack of incentives to run fullnodes as their operating costs increases and due to a network design which assumes all users are prepared to operate as a p2p node using non-standard communication protocols instead of a Client such as a browser or mobile over a common protocol such as HTTPS.
+To solve the problem of usability for end-users and application integrations, we introduce the concept of a blockchain Account providing a persistent user-subscription that can add, update and retrieve objects that make it easier for Account users to manage and spend their funds and connect with other users, using objects such as Contacts, Apps and Orders.
+Users burn Dash when creating the account which forms a fee-balance for the Account that users can spend to miners who claim fees for updates to Accounts in blocks via a coinbase output.
+For flexibility, we define the objects Accounts can create and update using a JSON based schema that provides consensus rules on object validation using programmatic implementation of the object protocol from core nodes to web browser clients.
+For scalability, nodes store just the hash of the transitions in Account state in blocks and commit the transition data, which is essentially notarized in the block, to a parallel storage mechanism that keeps only recent states of an Account’s data, with users accessing the current state normally and therefore scaling in relation to the total number of end-users rather than the total state transitions on their data, which is also sharded on a per-account basis.
+In rare cases that could result in object data loss, such as a mass correlated destruction of peers and their data, or if user’s want to restore a past Account state, only a single copy of an account state needs to be recovered, for example from a user’s local backup, from a block explorer or from an archive service for a fee, which can then be authenticated by validating its hash against the blockchain object-state consensus and repopulated into the network.
+This enables an immutable and fully durable consensus on the authenticity of objects and their state transition histories with minimal impact on blockchain growth, and a fully immutable consensus on object data with a durability level maximized in relation to the size of the user-base and the total capacity of the peer-to-peer network, and with the collateralized nodes facilitating and storing state transitions rewarded only when they achieve a minimum quota of transitions in blocks derived from the total nodes and total Account activity within a recent timeframe.
+To solve the problem of decentralized access, we implement a Client protocol that enables HTTPS access by Account users via collateralized nodes working in quorums determined using a recent block hash, who can update their account within authenticated pseudonymous sessions and verify quorum responses using other nodes in the network anonymously as well as gaining full SPV access to the payments layer through the HTTPS API.

 ## Contents
 1. Introduction
 2. Design Rationale
   1. Evolution Goals